Ridikk12/ExampleArchitecture/README.md

 # Example.Application
 - Stores Command and Query Handlers
 # Example.ArchitectureAPI
--.Net Core project that is used as wepAPI for clients
+-.Net Core project that is used as WebAPI for clients